ComboStrap/combo/db/back/README.md

-# Sqlite Database
+# Sqlite Back Database

 ## About
-The database can be found at meta/combo.sqlite3
+A database that can be locked

 ## Migration